ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 7. Click **Add Server** to begin adding ESXi hosts for the capacity cluster to the order.

 ### Ordering capacity hosts
+{: #ordering-capacity-hosts}

 1. Choose an appropriate server that meets the requirements for the capacity cluster hosts on the server list screen. **Note:** At a minimum, ESXi 5.5 requires a single dual-core processor, 4 GB of RAM, and one 1 GB Ethernet controller.
 2. Select the appropriate data center (where the VLANs were created) to provision the ESXi servers and specify the following specifications for each option:
   * Quantity: 3
   * RAM: 128 GB